platformsh/platformsh-docs/docs/src/guides/django/deploy/customize.md

   if (os.getenv('PLATFORM_APP_DIR') is not None):
       STATIC_ROOT = os.path.join(os.getenv('PLATFORM_APP_DIR'), 'static')
   ```
-- Platform.sh provides a hash variable `PLATFORM_PROJECT_ENTROPY`, unique to the project, which is reused to define Django's [`SECRET_KEY`]()
+- Platform.sh provides a hash variable `PLATFORM_PROJECT_ENTROPY`, unique to the project, which is reused to define Django's [`SECRET_KEY`](https://docs.djangoproject.com/en/4.1/ref/settings/#secret-key)
   ```py {location="settings.py"}
   if (os.getenv('PLATFORM_PROJECT_ENTROPY') is not None):
       SECRET_KEY = os.getenv('PLATFORM_PROJECT_ENTROPY')
   ```
-- During the build phase, servies on Platform.sh (like PostgreSQL) are not yet available.
+- During the build phase, services on Platform.sh (like PostgreSQL) aren't yet available.
   This is an important restriction, as it enables environment-independent builds that makes the Platform.sh inheritance model possible.
   Because of this, when defining `DATABASES` to connect to a service, it's necessary to include a catch that confirms settings are only overwritten during the deploy phase, which can be determined using the `PLATFORM_ENVIRONMENT` variable only available at deploy time.
   ```py {location="settings.py"}